werka-z/lisp-notes/README.md

   body-form*)
 ```

-They take a similar format to a `DEFUN` form.
 Within the body of the `LABELS` form, function names matching those defined by the `LABELS` refer to the locally defined functions rather than any global functions with the same names.

 Below is an example of a `LABELS` form that will return 12, the result of (+ 2 4 6), where 2, 4 and 6 are the results of evaluating the three local functions defined in the form.